polkadot-js/api/docs/start/keyring.md

 `yarn add @polkadot/keyring`

 It is best-practice to ensure that the version of `@polkadot/util-crypto` that is included with the API matches with the version of `@polkadot/keyring` installed.
 So if the API depends on `1.2.1`, it would make sense to include `1.2.1` as the `@polkadot/keyring` version.
-(This helps in making  sure extra version of the tools are not included as duplicates, especially in the case where bundles are created.)
+(This helps in making sure extra versions of the libraries are not included as duplicates, especially in the case where bundles are created.)

 ## Creating a keyring instance